Will Belarusian troops enter war in Ukraine?

 Political analyst Aliaksandr Klaskouski examines how high the probability of Belarusian troops invading Ukraine currently is.
 If it does happen, what would the consequences be for Belarus?

-In case they do join the hostilities against Ukraine, the Belarusian units have no chances not only to fulfill their tasks, but also to avoid defeat, Sivitski believes.
-If it is not possible to avoid sending troops to Ukraine, Minsk will try to send as few of them as possible, and “after the first negative experience” it might even suspend their participation in hostilities, he has predicted.
+If they join the hostilities against Ukraine, the Belarusian units have no chance not only to fulfill their tasks but also to avoid defeat, Sivitski believes.
+If it is not possible to avoid sending troops to Ukraine, Minsk will try to send as few of them as possible, and “after the first negative experience”, it might even suspend their participation in hostilities.

 But there is one important external factor.
 “War leads to the degradation of Russia, which is the main guarantor of Lukashenko’s power,” stresses political scientist Valery Karbalevich.
 When Russia “finds itself in a very bleak situation”, the chances of change in Belarus will increase, he concludes.